WHAT WE DO

 What are behaviours of concern?

-Behaviours of concern are behaviours that make it hard for a person to participate in activities like attending school or participating in their community, like violence towards themselves or others.
+Behaviours of concern are behaviours that make it hard for a person to participate in activities like attending school or going out in their community.
+These behaviours include aggression and self-injury.
 Children and youth with NDDs often have behaviours of concern.
 The reasons for these behaviours can be hard to understand, usually need a specialized doctor to help treat, and can lead to many problems for the young people and their families.

 What is precision medicine?